 Hackers are able to access a physical card easier than your Apple Pay since Apple Pay protects your card’s information even more so than the physical card.

 - Apple Pay decrypts your card information when entered onto the device and re-encrypts it with a key that only your financial institution can unlock.
-Therefore, none of your credit card information is stored onto your device, making it difficult for hackers to access your Apple Pay unless they have your passcode or Touch/Face ID.
+Therefore, none of your credit card information is stored on your device, making it difficult for hackers to access your Apple Pay unless they have your passcode or Touch/Face ID.

 - Because there’s no card information to skim, Apple Pay can’t be skimmed.
-If a hacker put a skimming device on the card reader, it can only read the static information from the magnetic strip of the card.
+If a hacker put a skimming device on the card reader, it can only read the static information from the magnetic stripe of the card.
 Since Apple Pay doesn’t have static information nor anything to swipe or insert, the skimming device is unable to read your card off of Apple Pay.

 - Apple Pay requires extra verification.
 To use a card, all you need to do is put it into a card reader and most of the time you’re able to use your card without extra protection.
 Barely any sales clerks check for signatures, ID cards, or PIN numbers anymore.
 With Apple Pay, you have to use your Face/Touch ID or passcode in order to access your card for purchases.